 PRP treatment is one of the most exciting advances in regenerative medicine.
-At Advanced Regenerative Therapy in Braselton, GA, we offer this treatment as a way to heal difficult areas of the body, like muscles and joints, without surgery or downtime.
+At Advanced Regenerative Therapies in Buford, GA, we offer this treatment as a way to heal difficult areas of the body, like muscles and joints, without surgery or downtime.
 We can also use PRP to address hair loss, improve male and female sexual health, and more.

 How Long Does PRP Treatment Take to Work?